netscaler/netscaler-k8s-ingress-controller/deployment/gcp/README.md

 kubernetes    ClusterIP      10.7.240.1     <none>           443/TCP                      22h
 ```

-The health check for the cloud load-balancer is obtained from the **readinessProbe** configured in the CPX deployment yaml file.
+The health check for the cloud load-balancer is obtained from the **readinessProbe** configured in the [Citrix CPX deployment yaml file](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/deployment/gcp/manifest/cpx_service.yaml).
-So if the health check fails for some reason, you may need to check the readinessProbe configured for CPX.
+So if the health check fails for some reason, you may need to check the readinessProbe configured for Citrix CPX.

 You can read further about